Latest US GDP Numbers Confirm Consumer-Led Expansion but Government and Exports were Weaker than Previously Thought

 Altogether, today’s report contains more good news than bad, especially coming, as it does, right after yesterday’s downward revision of the OECD’s estimates for global growth.
 At other times, we would not break out the champagne for 2.4 percent growth of GDP while real output remained well below potential and unemployment remained elevated.
 In the present difficult international environment, however, we can be happy the U.S. economy did as well as it did for the first three months of 2013.

-One Response to “Latest US GDP Numbers Confirm Consumer-Led Expansion but Government and Exports were Weaker than Previously Thought”
+2 Responses to “Latest US GDP Numbers Confirm Consumer-Led Expansion but Government and Exports were Weaker than Previously Thought”

 1% unnecessarily lopped off GDP growth by public expenditure cuts!